Ghizer District: Geography

-The highest peak of Ghizer District is Koyo Zom (6,871 m) (Hindu Kush Range range), which lies on the boundary between Ghizer District and Chitral.
+The highest peak of Ghizer District is Koyo Zom (6,871 m) in Hindu Kush Range range, which lies on the boundary between Ghizer District and Chitral.

 Some of the main places in the district are Koh-i-Ghizer, Ishkoman and Yasin valleys.
 Other places include Gupis, Chatorkhand, Imit, Pingal, Shahmaran and Utz.

 Some of the passes in the district are: